Important Global Message

 Zoning Improvement Permits are issued for the following types of improvements

 - 0001 Paving, Drainage of Existing Facilities.
-Estab.
-Outside Storage
+Estab. landscape, tennis and basketball courts

 - 0002 Farm Buildings

 - 0003 Temp Buildings Used for Construction, Trailer or Modular

 - 0004 Awnings, Canopies, Fabric Covered Framework, Trellis and Pergola, residential

 - 0005 Painted Wall Sign

 - 0006 Balloon Sign

 - 0007 Stick on fabric letters, window graphics and vinyl wall signs not to exceed 40 square feet in area

 - 0008 Chickees by Miccosukee or Seminole Indians